Curriculum & Standards

 What this Strand Covers

-The Anti-Racist Curriculum & Standards strand discusses what we teach, focusing on lessons that integrate academics, anti-racism, and social, emotional, cognitive, and identity development to support learning, well-being, justice, and joy.
+The Curriculum & Standards strand discusses what we teach, focusing on lessons that integrate academics, sense of self, and social, emotional, and cognitive development.
 Students thrive when they have access to challenging content and teachers who believe that they can meet high standards.

-However, research suggests that students of color, those from low-income families, and those who are neurodiverse or emergent multilinguals do not yet consistently experience grade-level content, challenging and engaging instruction, nor high expectations.
+However, research suggests that students of color, those experiencing poverty, and those who are neurodiverse or emergent multilinguals do not yet consistently experience grade-level content, challenging and engaging instruction, nor high expectations.
 This has led to opportunity gaps in learning outcomes and in students’ preparedness for reaching their aspirations.
 When given the opportunity to do rigorous work, students consistently rise to the challenge.
-That is why anti-racism in our practice is inherently tied to academic standards.

 Guiding Questions: